 It’s a difficult rock to climb upon if you aren’t used to such things – and you need to do this if you want to see the cupmarks; although they’re hardly worth seeing unless you’re a petroglyph freak!
 If you go to the trouble so see them, make sure to squat down carefully, being even more careful not to fall off (you’re screwed if y’ do).
 Once in position, you’ll see between three and five very faint shallow cups etched onto its flat surface.
 You can just make one of them out in the photo here.
 The more impressive thing to see here is the small standing stone that seems to artificially crown the top of the rounded hill to which the Thorrisdail Stone is attached.

 Acknowledgements: Huge thanks to Sarah MacLean for her company and landscape knowledge in visiting this and other nearby antiquarian remains.

-A lovely distance and various way to reach here.
-Probably the best is from one of the two footpaths near the Outdoor Centre following (whichever is your preference) the moorland track or path westward onto the open moor.
-Tis is 2½ mile walk to reach the two large buildings, stuck high up in the middle of nowhere.
+Visiting this site is a bittova walk across the moors, with probably the best route being along one of two footpaths from near the Outdoor Centre following (whichever is your preference) the moorland track or path westward onto the open landscape.
+Tis a 2½ mile walk before you reach two large buildings stuck high up in the middle of nowhere.
 Y’ can’t miss them.
 Equally unmissable is the large blatant rocking stone between the buildings.
 Gerron top of it!